Popliteal vein: Variation

 The popliteal vein may be doubled in up to 35% of people.

 Function

 The popliteal vein drains blood from the leg.

 Clinical significance

+The popliteal vein is readily palpated in the popliteal fossa adjacent to the adductor magnus muscle.

 The popliteal vein can be visualised using medical ultrasound, including Doppler ultrasonography.
 It may be affected by a thrombus.

 Popliteal vein entrapment

 The popliteal vein may become trapped.
 This reduces the flow of blood out of the leg, causing oedema, pain, and venous ulcers.
 Entrapment is usually caused by gastrocnemius muscle.
 Venography (using an x-ray) or magnetic resonance imaging can investigate it.
 Surgery can be used to remove tissue creating pressure.